timotheeMM/snake-game/README.md

 To play the game go to this website: [https://timotheemm.github.io/snake-game/](https://timotheemm.github.io/snake-game/)

+> little trick: press the 'a' key to change the color of the apple and the 's' key to change the color of the snake.

 ## You want to contribute ?

 If you want to contribute to this project you are welcome!
 For this, there are a few steps: